 I saw the first ten on a recent visit to the museum’s picture galleries (and might simply have missed the other two).
 Enjoy my impressions with a grain of salt, as I own to no artistic understanding…

-Take a closer look at the paintings and the detail soon absorbs you; the squeak of visitor feet on wooden floors fades to nothing, and Bruegel convinces you that this is not a painting from his imagination, but a documentation or a snapshot of a real scene.
+Take a closer look at the paintings, and the detail soon absorbs your attention; the squeak of visitor feet on wooden floors fades to nothing, and Bruegel convinces you that this is not a painting from his imagination, but a documentation or a snapshot of a real scene.

-This feeling of capturing a moment in time seemed strongest in The Procession to Calvary, which pictures the procession around Christ as he carries the cross.
+This feeling of capturing a moment in time seemed strongest in The Procession to Calvary, which pictures the crowds around Jesus Christ as he carries the cross.
 Guards deal with a brawling couple, for example, momentarily distracting the onlookers from Christ’s fate.

-A similar feeling arose from The Conversion of Paul, in the rips in a soldier’s tunic and the interaction between people as if unaware they’re being photographed.
+A similar feeling arose from The Conversion of Paul through the rips in a soldier’s tunic and the interactions between people (as if unaware they’re being captured for posterity).

 In other paintings, it’s all about the minutiae.
 Like the bowed heads of tired men returning home in The Hunters in the Snow.